William Crooks (locomotive): 1861–1900

 Constructed in 1861 in Paterson, New Jersey, for the Minnesota and Pacific Railroad as their number 1, The William Crooks first provided service a year later, in 1862, for the St. Paul and Pacific Railroad (into which the M&P had been reorganized).
 After completion, the locomotive traveled by rail to La Crosse, Wisconsin, then the nearest rail point to St. Paul.
 From there, it was loaded onto a Mississippi River barge bound for St. Paul.
 Though it arrived in St. Paul on September 9, 1861, it was not until June 28, 1862, that the passenger equipment arrived and 10 mi of track could be laid.
 The William Crooks carried a ceremonial delegation the governor of Minnesota, the founder of the railroad, and other dignitaries on the same day, leaving at 2:30 PM from St. Paul and returning from their 10 mi trip to St. Anthony (now Minneapolis) at 6 PM.
 It entered regular service four days later.

 The locomotive was originally a wood-burner with a tender that held just two cords of wood.
 Often the tender's wood was used before the train could reach a wood pile, forcing the crew to make use of the wooden right-of-way fences to keep the train moving.
 Later the locomotive was converted into a coal-burner.
-As built, the engine had a straight boiler (not tapered from a larger diameter at the firebox end to a smaller diameter at the smokebox end), had the balloon stack typical of wood burning engines, and three domes—the center of which was for sanding the rails to improve traction when needed.
+As built, the engine had a straight boiler (not tapered from a larger diameter at the firebox end to a smaller diameter at the smokebox end), had the balloon stack typical of wood burning engines, and three domes, the frontmost dome containing the whistle, the center dome for sanding the rails to improve traction when needed, and the rear dome containing the safety valves.
 As the engine aged and parts were replaced, the engine's appearance changed.
-Ite received a diamond stack for burning coal, its boiler was replaced with a tapered design, and was reduced to a two dome configuration.
+It received a diamond stack for burning coal, its boiler was replaced with a tapered design, the front dome removed, and the whistle moved to the rear dome.